Skip to content

 • a Coordinator as a block-producer creates more than one block in the same slot of the Coordinating network;

-• a Validator creates more than one block in the same slot of the Shard network, and those blocks are finalized in the Coordinating network;
+• a Verifier creates more than one block in the same slot of the Shard network, and those blocks are finalized in the Coordinating network;

 • a Coordinator provides invalid proof of the above-mentioned offenses.